 Another thing to think through on this, is that your next full-sized oven will potentially have this convection function so, do you need 2 convection ovens in the future?
 The current trend on kitchen full-sized ovens is an increase of having a convection and air fryer feature built-in.

-The Current Best Microwave Over The Range: 2 Price Brackets
+The Best Above Range Microwave – 2 Price Brackets

 After all the microwave over the range reviews, the example model numbers below reference a particular color and width but, it provides enough information that you can select your own specific model in that category.